aditsachde/itko/README.md

 Ikto is a new CT log that conforms to both the Sunlight and RFC6962 APIs, with a primary goal to be cheaper and easier to operate.
 RFC6962 monitoring APIs are implemented via a stateless proxy supported by some modifications to the base Sunlight spec.

+## Acknowledgements

+Itko would not have been possible without the transparency work done at Google, on [CT](https://github.com/google/certificate-transparency-go/) and [tile based logs](https://research.swtch.com/tlog), and Fillipo Valsorda's work on the [Sunlight log](https://sunlight.dev).
+Itko's implementation is largely based on the code and design decisions from Sunlight, and its testing infrastructure relies on that of certificate-transparency-go.

 ## Design Decisions

 ### Sunlight Modifications

 Itko incorporates the updates to the Sunlight spec made as part of this PR: https://github.com/C2SP/C2SP/pull/76.

 Additionally, the Sunlight log serves the Signed Tree Head as a [checkpoint](https://c2sp.org/tlog-checkpoint).
-However, in order to maintain compatibility with RFC6962, it uses the `TreeHeadSignature` as its signature algorithm, which ends up requiring extra wrangling with the existing `note` package and leaves the origin line of the checkpoint unauthenticated.
-Rather, a static JSON response matching RFC6962 Section 4.3 is written to `sth`.
+This checkpoint uses the same signature algorithm as in RFC6962 but results in an unauthenticated origin line and requires a bunch of wrangling to convert back into a RFC6962 compliant response.
+Since Itko needs to implement RFC6962's `get-sth` endpoint, it stores the STH as a static JSON response at `/ct/v1/get-sth` instead of as a checkpoint at `/checkpoint`.

 ### RFC6962 Compliance